MESAHub/mesa/docs/source/test_suite.rst

 :ref:`timing`
 ^^^^^^^^^^^^^

-This test checks the counter and timing routines with a 1.5 Msun, Z=0.02 metallicity model.
+This test checks the counter and timing routines with a 1.5 |Msun|, Z=0.02 metallicity model.

 :ref:`twin_studies`
 ^^^^^^^^^^^^^^^^^^^

 This test case exercise the capability to simultaneously evolve two model stars.
-The test vehicle is a pair of 15 Msun, Z=0.02 metallicity, models one with overshooting and one without overshooting.
+The test vehicle is a pair of 15 |Msun|, Z=0.02 metallicity, models one with overshooting and one without overshooting.

 :ref:`tzo`